Global Payroll

 • Registration necessities

-• Social Insurance: Includes labor insurance and national health insurance.
-Labor insurance is mandatory for workers earning through employment, offering comprehensive coverage.
-National health insurance (NHI) provides medical coverage for childbirth, illness, or injury, with participants paying monthly premiums.
+• Social Insurance: Includes labor insurance, employment insurance where applicable, and national health insurance.
+Labor Insurance is compulsory for covered workers and National Health Insurance provides medical coverage for childbirth, illness, or injury, with participants paying monthly premiums according to insured salary and category.

 Pension Requirements

-• Registration needs: Employers must contribute to superannuation support as per the Labor Standards Act or the Labor Pension Act.
-A pension number (new scheme) must be obtained for new businesses to enroll employees in the pension program.
+• Registration needs: Employers must contribute to retirement support under the Labor Standards Act or the Labor Pension Act, depending on the applicable scheme and worker category.

 Employment Obligations